Historic gold mining area in Smythesdale Victoria with old courthouse and jail site

 Discovering Smythesdale: A Tiny Town Packed with Surprises

-Some of our favourite places that we have found in Australia aren’t big cities or well-known tourist locations — they’re the small towns that quietly steal your heart.
+Many of our favourite places that we have found in Australia aren’t big cities or well-known tourist locations — they’re the small towns that quietly steal your heart.
 Smythesdale fits that description perfectly.
 Cozy, friendly, and full of character, this little town has a bit of everything, from welcoming local cafés where you can feel like part of the community, to essential services that make life easy for visitors and residents alike.
 The town is essentially a main street with charming shops, quiet backstreets, a sporting field, and a place where travellers can relax or stay a while, Smythesdale Gardens.

 Cafés That Make You Feel at Home